 That’s one of the reasons why I added scam alerts to my monthly email to readers.
 I take note of any dishonest marketing practices I come across and health scams I read about, then share those with you.
 If you’d like to receive those emails, you can click here to sign up + gain access to the Detox Library full of free ebooks, meal plans, detox protocols and more.

 For this reason, I highly suggest sticking with the list of approved brands if you decide to try the Nemechek Protocol.
+Besides the foods/supplements below, Dr. Nemechek recommends the antibiotic Rifaximin for adults in lieu of the inulin.
+He says that in most adult cases, inulin is simply not enough.

-Here are the tried-and-true brands that you can trust:
+As for the rest of the protocol, here are the tried-and-true brands that you can trust:

 It’s organic and sourced from blue agave with no fillers or preservatives.
 I just mix it in about a cup of water and drink it, but you can also add it to applesauce, oatmeal, yogurt, whatever.